-If the student fails to live up to one or more defined study activities, or fails to hand in the report on time and as described will result in ineligibility for exam participation and will count as one failed exam attempt.
+If the student fails to live up to one or more defined study activities according to the syllabus uploaded on EASV SharePoint, or fails to hand in the report on time and as described will result in ineligibility for exam participation and will count as one failed exam attempt.

-The exam is graded internally and based on a written project.
+The exam is graded internally and based on both a written project and a design proposal.
 A single individual grade will be given, based on both the written project, the product, and the oral presentation.

-15 minutes are allotted to each group presentation, followed by a 20-minute individual examination and 10 minutes for feedback/grading.
+20 minutes are allotted to each group presentation, followed by a 20-minute individual examination and 10 minutes for feedback/grading.